cristiancmello/codedeploy-cleaner/README.md

 # CodeDeploy Cleaner

 AWS CodeDeploy Cleaner with Serverless.
+A solution to remove instances created by failed processes from **Blue/Green** schema.

 ## First steps